Talking to Your Child about Relationships

 It’s common for teens to have mood swings and to try out different behaviours.
 However, sudden changes in your child’s attitude or behaviour could be a sign that something more serious is going on.
 If you think this may be the case, talk to your teen to find out more.

 Here are some changes you might see in a teen whose partner uses violence:

-- avoiding friends, family, and school activities
+- avoid friends, family, and school activities

-- making excuses for a partner’s behaviour
+- make excuses for a partner’s behaviour

-- loss of interest in favourite activities
+- lose interest in favourite activities

-- bad grades
+- school grades are dropping